What is a transverse flute?

 - Type of dishes: Open.

-On this occasion we have selected an interesting proposal from Yamaha.
-This is the Yamaha YPC-32pickup, which enjoys an excellent reputation for several aspects that we will describe right now.
+This is an interesting choice from Yamaha.
+This is the Yamaha YPC-32pickup, which enjoys an excellent reputation for several reasons:

 The sound is excellent and lives up to the Yamaha family.
 It has very good sustain and each note is strident but not tiring.
 At the same time, all its sonorous extension is clear, perceptible in its totality and the flutist musician will be able to cover his sonorous needs with this excellent wind instrument.

-In fast phrases the sound is agile and has an impressive reverb, while in slow phrases the volume is ample and warm, sweet and ideal for a romantic repertoire.
+In fast phrases, the sound is agile and has an impressive reverb, while in slow ones, the volume is ample and warm, sweet and ideal for a romantic repertoire.

-This piccolo is an excellent instrument with a great price-quality ratio.
-It is a good transverse recorder for children and is the perfect accompaniment for beginner and intermediate flutists, but also for experienced musicians looking for an instrument to teach lessons or to share with colleagues for fun.
-Do you want to buy flute?
-Check it out at the best price at Thomann.
+This piccolo is an excellent instrument with a value for money. it's a good transverse recorder for children and is the perfect accompaniment for beginner and intermediate flutists, but also for experienced musicians looking for an instrument to teach lessons or to share with colleagues for fun.
+Interested?
+Check out the best price at Thomann.

 - Materials: Grenaditte, alpaca.